 Option 1: Add vui_spectrum_range to specify the spectrum band, as described in Table 5.
-Table 5 includes the pre-defined spectrum range referring to standard ISO-20473-2007.
+Table 5 includes the pre-defined spectrum range referring to standard ISO 20473:2007.
 When vui_spectrum_range is equal to 1, it allows the signaling of min and max of wavelength in the bitstream.

 Option 2: Add vui_spectrum_range_present_flag to enable signaling of the min and max of wavelength directly, without a predefined spectrum range table as in Table 5.